Dare-marvel/Geeks-For-Geeks-GFG-Solutions/Cpp/Data Structures/Trees/Top View of Binary Tree.md

 ### [Top View of Binary Tree](https://www.geeksforgeeks.org/problems/top-view-of-binary-tree/1)

-## Explanation:
-Sure, here's an explanation of the code:

-1. **Struct Node**: This is a definition for a binary tree node.
-Each node contains an integer value, and pointers to its left and right children.

-2. **Class Solution**: This class contains the method `topView` which returns a list of nodes visible from the top view from left to right in a Binary Tree.

-3. **Function topView**: This function takes the root of a binary tree as input and returns a vector containing the top view of the tree.

-4. **Vector ans**: This vector stores the nodes visible from the top view of the tree.

-5. **Map mpp**: This map stores the first node at each horizontal distance.
-The key is the horizontal distance and the value is the node's data.

-6. **Queue q**: This queue is used to perform level-order traversal.
-It stores pairs of a node and its horizontal distance from the root.

-7. **While loop**: This loop traverses the tree using level-order traversal.
-For each node, if it is the first node at its horizontal distance, it adds the node's data to the map.
-It then enqueues the left and right children with their respective horizontal distances.

-8. **Adding node data to map**: If the node is the first node at its horizontal distance, its data is added to the map.

-9. **Enqueue left and right children**: The left child is enqueued with a decreased horizontal distance.
-The right child is enqueued with an increased horizontal distance.

-10. **Prepare the final result**: The final result is prepared by adding the data of the nodes in the map to the vector.

-11. **Return the result**: The function returns the result, which is a vector containing the top view of the tree.

 ## Time and Space Complexity:
 ### `Time Complexity`:
 The **time complexity** of the code is **O(N)**, where N is the number of nodes in the tree.
 This is because each node is processed once in the level-order traversal.